Skip to main content

 Safe digital experiences refer to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.

-Responses to EU laws
+Implementing EU laws

 • In Hungary, pursuant to Article 110 (i) of Act CLXXXV of 2010 on Media Services and Mass Communications, the National Media and Infocommunications Authority (NMHH) is the designated competent authority, i.e. the powers of the digital service coordinators as set out in the Digital Services Act (DSA) are exercised independently by the NMHH.
 In addition, Act CIV of 2023 on certain rules for Internet intermediary services was published on 22.12.2023.

-Addressing harmful online content
+Harmful online content

 • The Internet Hotline (IH) is a legal advisory service operated by the NMHH since 2011 as a public interest service, working to make the internet a safer place.
 Online content can be reported to the IH if the reporter suspects that it is illegal or harmful to the development of minors.

-Addressing harmful online conduct
+Harmful online conduct

-• IH's experience shows that the abuse of intimate images is a serious problem reported by many people: adults, children, both males and females.
+• IH's experience shows that the abuse of intimate images is a serious problem reported by many people: adults, children, and both males and females.
 It causes serious psychological harm to reporters, regardless of age.
 In case a minor is involved in an intimate image abuse case, it is possible that the content may constitute child pornography.
 In such cases, IH cooperates with its most important cooperating partner, the Hungarian law enforcement agency.
-Reports of child pornography are prioritised and are dealt with within one working day.
+Reports of child pornography are prioritised and dealt with within one working day.

 • According to Section 204 of the Criminal Code, content that depicts a person - including the realistic representation of a person or persons who do not exist - under the age of 18 in a position or pose that may arouse sexual desire in others and that is intended to depict sexuality for its own sake is considered child pornography.